d99kris/nmail/README.md

 [a Github issue](https://github.com/d99kris/nmail/issues/new).
 Providing a copy of `~/.nmail/log.txt` when reporting the issue is preferred.

-A verbose logging mode is supported.
-It produces very large log files with detailed information.
-The verbose logs typically contain actual email contents.
-Review and edit such logs to remove any private information before sharing.
+Different verbosity levels are supported.
+The default logging level is very brief, primarily to minimize performance overhead.
+However, when encountering issued and reporting bugs, it is generally preferred to provide logs produced in verbose mode.
 To enable verbose logging:

     nmail --verbose

+For certain low-level bugs it may be required to collect extra verbose logs.
+This produces very large log files with detailed information.
+The extra verbose logs typically contain actual email contents.
+Review and edit such logs to remove any private information before sharing.
+To enable extra verbose logging:

+    nmail --extra-verbose

-Verbose logging can also be enabled by setting `verbose_logging=1` in `~/.nmail/main.conf`.
+Default logging verbosity can be configured with `verbose_logging` parameter in `~/.nmail/main.conf`.

 Finally, for issues where the logging above does not provide sufficient